DuperKnight/DECT/README.md

 # DECT - Duper's Events Chat Tools
 Well, I hope yall have fun using this!

+## How it Works

+When a character is selected using `/character select <name>`, any subsequent chat messages you send will be intercepted.
+Instead of your normal message, a command like `/localbroadcast <distance> <speechStyle> <your message>` will be sent.
+The `<distance>` is taken from the mod's configuration (default is 20, configurable via `/character config distance set`).

 ## Commands

 The primary command for managing characters is `/character`.